samtools/hts-specs/htsget.md

 </td><td>
 The reference sequence name, for example "chr1", "1", or "chrX".
 If unspecified, all records are returned regardless of position.

 For the reads endpoint: if "\*", unplaced unmapped reads are returned.
-If unspecified, all reads (mapped and unmapped) are returned. (*Unplaced* reads are the subset of unmapped reads completely without location information, i.e., with RNAME and POS field values of "*" and 0 respectively.
-See the [SAM specification](http://samtools.github.io/hts-specs/SAMv1.pdf) for details of this concept)
+If unspecified, all reads (mapped and unmapped) are returned. (*Unplaced unmapped* reads are the subset of unmapped reads completely without location information, i.e., with RNAME and POS field values of "*" and 0 respectively.
+See the [SAM specification](http://samtools.github.io/hts-specs/SAMv1.pdf) for details of placed and unplaced unmapped reads.)

 The server SHOULD reply with a `NotFound` error if the requested reference does not exist.
 </td></tr>